Prague with Kids: Castles, Chimney Cakes, and Why This City Belongs on Your List

 The Lego Museum near the Old Town Square is one of the largest Lego museums in the world, with over 2,500 models and 20 themed displays.
 If your kids are Lego fans (and whose aren't?), budget at least an hour here.
 The gift shop is extensive and, fair warning, you will not leave empty-handed.

-The National Technical Museum is a hidden gem with vintage cars, steam locomotives, a full-size airplane hanging from the ceiling, and an interactive mining exhibit where kids descend into a simulated coal mine.
-It's off the main tourist trail (about 20 minutes' walk from the center) and significantly less crowded than the big-name attractions.
+The National Technical Museum is a hidden gem with vintage cars, steam locomotives, a full-size aeroplane hanging from the ceiling, and an interactive mining exhibit where kids descend into a simulated coal mine.
+It's off the main tourist trail (about 20 minutes' walk from the centre) and significantly less crowded than the big-name attractions.

 Where to Eat: Chimney Cakes and Czech Classics